amritsharma/writing-challenge/Jan23-PostmanHack.md

 * :sun: Good morning sunshine, it's me, Coco!
 It's a new day!
 Close your eyes! inhale.... and ... exhale!

-* Meditate for 5 minutes. - https://www.youtube.com/watch?v=inpok4MKVLM. or egg timer?
+* Meditate for 5 minutes. - https://www.youtube.com/watch?v=inpok4MKVLM. or **egg timer**?

+* Journal with Google Docs. https://doc.new/

 * Weather.